Landscape Agroecology

-My research investigates ecology in a landscape context.
-Landscapes are complex systems built by social, historical, and ecological forces.
-Using field and computational methods, my research seeks management solutions that integrate human activities sustainably and equitably within their ecological systems, fulfilling people’s needs while restoring and protecting natural biodiversity.
+My research investigates ecological processes in their landscape context, especially within agricultural landscapes.
+Using field and computational methods, I work towards management solutions that integrate human activities sustainably and equitably within their ecological systems, fulfilling people’s needs while restoring and protecting natural biodiversity.

 Uncovering ecological process from pattern